-Search keyword + location and mark down every directory or local site in first three pages.
-Repeat process for another two main keywords.
+Search keyword + location and mark down every directory or local site in the first three pages.
+Repeat the process for another two main keywords.

 Mark down which is a directory and which is a regular site.
 There will be some overlap with #1, common citation sources of competitors.

-Then go to those sites and submit a listing with your correct NAP info and add a link to your site.
+Then go to those site’s sub,mit a listing with your correct NAP info, and add a link to your site.

 4) Sponsor a Local Event, Little League, etc

 What local organizations or events have a website that you’d like to help out with because you admire what they are doing?
 Give back to your community with a donation of money or products/services, and get a link back to your website under their “Our Sponsors” section.
 You’ll also get more positive publicity and more business from locals.

 5) Encourage Your Happy Customers to Leave You Reviews

 Encourage happy customers to leave you reviews on your Google My Business listing.
 Do everything in your power to find your unhappy customers and make it right with them before they jump on their smartphones to leave you negative reviews that cause you to lose business.

 This is not so much a Local Link Building tip.
 However, citations and reviews are the two top factors in local rankings, so they need to be mentioned.